yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/install-yugabyte-platform/install-software/default.md

 ## Secure Replicated

-Add a password to protect the Replicated Admin Console, which is different from the Admin Console for YugabyteDB used by Yugabyte Platform, as per the following illustration:
+Add a password to protect the Replicated Admin Console, which is different from the Admin Console for YugabyteDB used by YugabyteDB Anywhere, as per the following illustration:

 ![Replicated Password](/images/replicated/replicated-password.png)

 ## Perform preflight checks

-Replicated performs a set of preflight checks to ensure that the host is set up correctly for Yugabyte Platform, as shown in the following illustration:
+Replicated performs a set of preflight checks to ensure that the host is set up correctly for YugabyteDB Anywhere, as shown in the following illustration:

 ![Replicated Checks](/images/replicated/replicated-checks.png)

-Click **Continue** to configure Yugabyte Platform.
+Click **Continue** to configure YugabyteDB Anywhere.

-If the preflight check fails, review the [Troubleshoot Yugabyte Platform](../../../troubleshoot/) to resolve the issue.
+If the preflight check fails, review the [Troubleshoot YugabyteDB Anywhere](../../../troubleshoot/) to resolve the issue.

 ## Set the TLS version for Nginx frontend